 2. Mood stabilization

 Mood swings, irritability, and anxiety are common emotional symptoms of PMS.
-Acupuncture is believed to stimulate the production of endorphins, which can help balance mood and promote emotional well-being.
+Acupuncture is believed to stimulate the production of endorphins, which may help balance mood and promote emotional well-being.

 3. Relief from bloating and water retention

 Bloating and water retention are common physical symptoms of PMS.
-Acupuncture can help alleviate these symptoms by targeting acupoints that regulate fluid balance and promote the release of excess fluids.
+Acupuncture may help alleviate these symptoms by targeting acupoints that regulate fluid balance and promote the release of excess fluids.

 4. Improved sleep quality